hlship/threaded-conversation/README.md

 The style of TC is that the player's command is a bit general, but the comment and reply in the quip is more specific.

-In any case, it is possible to skip the `ask` or `tell` and just identify key words of the quip.
+In any case, it is possible to skip the `ask` or `tell` part of the command, and just identify key words of the quip.
+Because you are engaged in conversation, and the words you enter can be matched to a discussable quip, TC assumes that's you want to continue the conversation with an identified quip.

 The transcript also shows how the conversation evolves, with each quip introducing new lines of discussion.
 The goal with TC is to encourage the player to explore the conversation tree, while giving the NPCs an air of agency